What is blackjack insurance? How It Works & Odds

 If you’re right, the insurance bet pays 2:1, covering the loss of your main bet.
 If you’re wrong, you lose both.

-The insurance bet in blackjack feels like a smart move, especially when you consider that you need it for your car, your house, your pet, and your first-edition Pikachu card with the red cheeks (uhh… how much do you want for that card?
-Asking for a friend).
+The insurance bet in blackjack feels like a smart move, especially when you consider that you need it for your car, your house, and your pet.
+So, here’s when you may want to take insurance in blackjack.

 But the reality is far less “safe” than it seems.